-Envision your retirement lifestyle
+Envision your retirement lifestyle and retirement goals

 - You're more likely to achieve your retirement goals if you write them down.